This page provides general information related to the applicability of export controls to international travel, particularly as they relate to

 University personnel must complete the Temporary Export Certification form prior to taking University equipment, non-public technical information (generated by or provided to the University) or any University developed encryption source code with them on international travel.

-Submit the completed form to firstname.lastname@example.org.
-Upon receipt of the completed form, OEC will perform a restricted party screening, export assessment, and review licensing requirements then provide the traveler with appropriate guidance.
-Travelers are encouraged to submit the Temporary Export Certification request form well in advance since it can take several weeks to obtain an export license, if one is required.
+Upon receipt of the completed form, OEC will perform a restricted party screening, export assessment, and review licensing requirements then provide the traveler with appropriate guidance in an email.
+Travelers are encouraged to submit the Temporary Export Certification request form well in advance since it can take several weeks to obtain an export license if one is required.

 Proprietary information provided to the University under a non-disclosure or other confidentiality agreement about defense articles or commercial products (in production or in development) is generally considered to be export controlled and should not be taken out of the US or accessed from abroad without prior OEC review and approval.
 In order to prevent inadvertent export violations, OEC encourages travelers to remove all proprietary information from their electronic devices (University and personal) prior to foreign travel and to not access proprietary information stored on University servers while out of the US.